Cervical Spine MRI Scan

 Cost of a cervical spine MRI without insurance

 Many people think that out-of-pocket or self-pay MRI scans will be very expensive so don’t consider any option besides the insurance route.
 What most don’t know is that the self-pay route is often a lot cheaper, quicker, and easier than expensive insurance options.
-For example, a cervical spine MRI scan from First Look MRI costs only $399.
-A premium scan is available for only $499 which includes a video report from the doctor so you can understand.
+For example, a cervical spine MRI scan from First Look MRI costs only $499.
 You can usually book a same-day appointment and receiving your results in less than 24 hours.

 We only provide MRI imaging services without insurance (self-pay), so the price you see is the only price you’ll pay, with no surprises or hidden costs.